grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 # Tools to Help Debug and Optimize the Generated Code

-To create native executables, the Faust compiler produces very efficient C++ or LLVM IR.
+From a given DSP program, the Faust compiler tries to generate the most efficient implementation.
+Optimizations can be done at DSP writing time, or later on when the target langage is generated (like  C++ or LLVM IR).
 The generated code can have different "shapes" depending of compilation options, and can run faster of slower.
 Several programs and tools are available to help Faust programmers to test (for possible numerical or precision issues), optimize their programs by discovering the best set of options for a given DSP code, and finally compile them into native code for the target CPUs.

 ## Debugging the DSP Code